OlexOlex/TPE-Module/README.md

 * The Lua-interpreter-firmware (NodeMCU) is still under (heavy?) development, so some functionalities change (especially for the voltage measuring standard source I experienced it)
 * It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here]

+## Licence

+Noncommercial redistribution and use in source with or without modification, are permitted provided that the following conditions are met:
+* Redistributions of source code must retain this copyright notice, this list of conditions and the following disclaimer.
+* If you think this project is good, buy me a beer when we meet.
+Or make a donation to an NGO like the red cross or an NGO supporting environmental protection.

+THIS SOFTWARE IS PROVIDED ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL OLEX BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE

+For commercial use ask me (Olex) and we will find an agreement.